Did you know?

-All the black robins alive are descended from the last breeding female, Old Blue.
-Old Blue was one of the longest-lived robins known, reaching 14 years of age.
+All of today's black robins are descended from the last breeding female, Old Blue.
+She was one of the longest-lived robins known, reaching 14 years old.

 By 1900, the introduction of rats and cats following human settlement had wiped out the birds from everywhere apart from Little Mangere Island.
 The accidental introduction of predators to the two islands where it presently survives is still a threat.

 All black robins have the same weaknesses and strengths, stemming from the fact they have similar DNA.
 This means that a single disease could kill them.